fabric-gateway-java/git-cheatsheet/ca-ci.md

 # Continuous Integration Process

-This document explains the fabric-ca
+This document explains the fabric-ca Jenkins pipeline flow and FAQ's on the build process to help developer to get more femilarize with the process flow.

-## Continuous Integration
+To create CI jobs, we use JJB (Jenkins Job Builder) to create jobs in Jenkins.
+Please see the pipeline template job description here https://ci-docs.readthedocs.io/en/latest/source/pipeline_jobs.html#job-templates

 - Every Gerrit patchset triggers a verify job and run the below tests from `Jenkinsfile`
     - Basic Checks (make checks)